microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/appManagementPolicy-update.md

 ## Response

-If successful, this method returns a `204 OK` response code.
+If successful, this method returns a `204 No Content` response code.

 ## Examples